 The new grants touch across the spectrum of Jewish educational venues – from museums and synagogues, to high-tech classrooms and summer camps – and underscore commitment to innovation and ideas redefining the scope, reach and depth of Jewish education.

-“We are going where risk and innovation intersect,” said Eli N. Evans, Chairman of the Board of Directors of The Covenant Foundation.
-“These new grantees have ideas and approaches of great promise for success, effect and adaptation elsewhere.
-They are change makers in Jewish education.”
+“We are going where bold ideas and dogged implementation reside,” said Eli N. Evans, Chairman of the Board of Directors of The Covenant Foundation.
+“These new grantees hold great promise for success, and are positioned to be change makers and models of creativity.”